karel-brinda/MiniPhy/README.md

 Workflow for <a href="http://brinda.eu/mof">phylogenetic compression</a>
 of microbial genomes (produces a highly compressed `.tar.xz` files).
-MOF-Compress first estimates the evolutionary history of the provided genomes
+MOF-Compress first estimates the evolutionary history of user-provided genomes
-(or takes a user-provided phylogeny) and uses it compress compress the genomes.
+(unless a phylogeny is provided by the user), and uses it compress compress the genomes.
 More information about the technique can be found on the <a href="http://brinda.eu/mof">website of phylogenetic compression</a>